 Please note that FinEstBeAMS does not have a chopper in the beamline.

 Gas-phase research activities at FinEstBeAMS are part of Low-density-matter (LDM) research at MAX IV.
 Gas-phase users of FinEstBeAMS have a possibility to benefit from sample delivery systems and scientific equipment that are available in the LDM team and at other LDM related beamtimes.
-Please see the web page
+In particular, a recently develop aerodynamic lens sample delivery system will be available for expert commissioning (30 shifts) at FinEstBeAMS in the Spring 2023 call.

 K. Kooser et al., J. Synchrotron Rad.
 27, 1080 (2020).